 I'm a 24 year old from the North East with a passion for arts and writing.
 In 2015 I graduated with an MA in Twentieth and Twenty First Century Literature at Durham University.
 I have written for Living North, Culture/The Journal and Newcastle Gateshead's Juice festival.

-I applied to the Voice Reporters scheme to get more experience of writing for a publication, as well as journalism training.
-I have enjoyed experimenting with different styles of writing - from news, to features, to reviewing.
-It has afforded me amazing opportunities to review at Bath Literature Festivals and Edinburgh Fringe.
-As well as improving my writing skills, it has been wonderful to work as part of a team, meet new people from all over the country and make lasting friendships.
-I gained invaluable experience, contact with industry professionals and significantly improved my writing skills.
-My experience at Voice has directly influenced my career, helping me to gain my first graduate role in Marketing, and to progress in my career since.
-I particularly love writing about books and literature as in the Cover to Cover column I ran for Voice.
+I applied to be a Voice Reporter to get more experience of writing, as well as journalism training.
+I have enjoyed experimenting with different styles - from news, to features, to reviews.
+It afforded me amazing opportunities to review at Bath Literature Festivals and Edinburgh Fringe.
+As well as improving my writing, it has been wonderful to work as part of a team, meet new people from all over the country and make lasting friendships.
+I gained invaluable experience, contact with industry professionals and significantly improved my skills.
+My experience at Voice has directly influenced me, helping me to gain my first graduate role in Marketing, and to progress since.
+I am most proud of by writing on literature and the Cover to Cover column I ran for Voice.
 Read Ellen on Voice

 Idriss Assoumanou, Birmingham